 Challenges tied to oil,

-Concerns over coordination failures remain
+Concerns over coordination failures persist

 Immigration, integration are public worries

 The recent election demonstrated that voters are increasingly concerned about how to manage immigration and integration.
-Labor mobility from the European market has brought talent and resources to Norway and has reduced incentives for businesses to outsource production.
+Labor mobility from the European market has brought talent and resources to Norway, and has reduced incentives for businesses to outsource production.
 However, it has also created a slight downward pressure on salaries, and increased tensions between trade unions and business.
 In addition, Norway, along with many European countries, faces many challenges stemming from a largely heterogeneous population.

 Other persistent challenges include:

-Diversity of leadership needed
+Diversity within leadership ranks needed

 • National leadership.
 The state-centered tradition in Norway has many strengths, but is also seen by some as a burden on the country’s capacity for encouraging enterprise, innovation and reform.
-In a world of economic and social competition, there is a need, particularly in a small country, for pluralism and diversity of leadership in order to drive modernization, change and competitiveness.
+In a world of economic and social competition, there is a need, particularly in smaller countries, for pluralism and diversity of leadership in order to drive modernization, change and competitiveness.
 However, Norway has demonstrated considerable adaptability to changing global markets, and its consensus-based culture featuring high levels of trust has been instrumental to fostering effective reforms and changes.

 Economic restructuring underway

 • Economic restructuring.
-There is renewed awareness of the need to restructure the economy to sustain a high level of wealth, decrease dependency on the petroleum sector, and ensure a more diversified and internationally competitive economy.
+There is renewed awareness of the need to restructure the economy to sustain a high level of wealth, reduce dependency on the petroleum sector, and ensure a more diversified and internationally competitive economy.
 This transition is now underway and new initiatives are being introduced to further stimulate developments in the maritime, seafood and green-tech sectors, among others.
 The high labor costs in the oil service sector are being reduced and a weaker currency has helped strengthen economic competitiveness.

 Quality of education